Home prices are forever in flux.

 Over a long enough period of time, home values , by and large, go up.

 But, of course, in real estate there are no "sure things".

-A lot of people assume that the economy is the biggest factor impacting real estate appreciation.
+Many are convinced that the economy is the biggest factor impacting real estate appreciation.

-Each of these pieces plays a role.
+All these play a role.